ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/README.md

 ## Registering Web application.

 Use the `register()` API to register the device with {{site.data.keyword.mobilepushshort}} service.
-For registering from Chrome , add the Google Cloud Messaging (GCM) API Key and Web Site URL  in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard.
-For more information, see [Configuring credentials for Google Cloud Messaging](t_push_provider_android.html) under Chrome setup.
+For registering from Chrome , add the Google Cloud Messaging (GCM) API Key and Web Site URL  in the Bluemix Push Notifications service web configuration dashboard.

-For registering from Firefox , add Web Site URL in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard under Firefox setup.
+For registering from Firefox , add Web Site URL in the Bluemix Push Notifications service web configuration dashboard under Firefox setup.

 Use the following code snippet to register in Bluemix push notifications service.